alank90/corona-virus/README.md

 ```

 ## Notes
+***Important!***

+On Deployment to *Netlify*:

+Must set **referrer: "no-referrer"** when sending API *fetch* command to newsapi.org unless
+you will get a CORS error.

+You also need the **netlify.toml** file configured as you see in the project.
+This eneable back/forward and refresh capabilities for the SPA in the browser

 To use Google Fonts:
 When using VueJS, either just add a link in head section of /public/index.html or you can import the font with Google Fonts Webpack Plugin this way: